Getting Started with AL

 - Download the AL Language extension.

-If you want to change your configuration at a later point in time, go to Debug on the left side, select Add Configuration, choose one of the available options, and remove the previous configuration from the
+If you want to change your configuration at a later point in time, you can choose the Add Configuration button on the bottom right side, and then choose one of the available options.

 HelloWorld sample that compiles and runs.
 The JSON files in the project are automatically updated with the settings that allows you to press Ctrl+F5 to build and deploy the solution to Business Central.
 For more information, see JSON Files.